kr-g/smog/README.md

 __IMPORTANT NOTE:__

-`smog` database-index is build with relative paths. so it is important to call `smog` always with the same set of parameters, otherwise the database-index points to invalid destinations on the harddrive.
+`smog` database-index is build with relative paths. so it is important to call `smog` always with the same set of base parameters, otherwise the database-index points to invalid destinations on the harddrive.